Kalvar/ios-KRSVM/README.md

 // One input value by one weight that likes inputs & weights of neural network [smo addWeights:@[@0.0f, @0.0f]];

-// Setup the groups of classification and the target-value of group [smo addGroupOfTarget:-1.0f];
-[smo addGroupOfTarget:1.0f];

 [smo classifyWithPerIteration:^(NSInteger iteration, NSArray *weights, NSArray *biases) {
     //NSLog(@"%li Iteration weights : %@", iteration, weights);